If you are not redirected within 30 seconds, please click here to continue.

 In 2021, insured damage for severe weather events across Canada was $2.1 billion, according to the insurance Bureau of Canada.
 The year, which included hailstorms in Calgary, Alberta and extensive flooding in British Columbia ranks as the sixth highest in insured losses of this type since 1983.

 As more homes in Canada are damaged by extreme weather events and flooding, the benefits of a home insurance policy are increasingly significant.

 To avoid high premiums, we recommend that Canadians take the important step of comparison shopping for the best home insurance rate.
 Though there are several other ways to reduce a home insurance rate, comparison shopping is the single most effective tactic.

 Here are some of the most frequently asked questions about home insurance in Canada:

 Insurance quotes are based on risk assessment, and everyone gets a premium tailored to their specific circumstances.
-For this reason, no company can claim to be the cheapest across the board.
-Find the cheapest home insurance for you and your family by comparing quotes on Rates.ca.
+For this reason, no company can claim to be the cheapest.
+Find the cheapest home insurance for you and your family by comparing quotes on RATESDOTCA.

 It should come as no surprise that the answer to this depends on your home.
 How much would it cost to rebuild your home with similar materials if it was destroyed?
-A rough estimate for the average Canadian home is $200 per square foot, but it very much depends on where you live.
-Each insurance company will appraise the rebuild cost slightly differently.
+A rough estimate for the average home in Canada is $200 per square foot.
+But, rebuilding cost very much depends on where you live.
+Each insurance company will appraise the rebuild cost differently.
 These assessments are rarely negotiable, but if the rebuild ends up costing more than the appraisal predicted, your insurance company should cover the difference if you have replacement cost coverage on your policy.